bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 experience the "live" interactive aspect of the development process as well as appreciate how directly the code applies to the problem.

-For this demo I'm going to use JavaScript and React.js.

-We need to get Babel to watch and compile the JavaScript/JSX.
+To start, we need to get Babel to watch and compile the JavaScript/JSX.

     npm install --global babel